MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

       You can sort the pick lines by various criteria, for example, by item, shelf number, or due date.
 Sorting can help optimize the put-away process, for example:

-    * If the Take and Place lines for each shipment line don't immediately follow one another, and you want them to, sort the lines by selecting **Item** in the **Sorting Method** field.
+    * If the take and place lines for each shipment line don't immediately follow one another, and you want them to, sort the lines by selecting **Item** in the **Sorting Method** field.
     * If bin rankings reflect the physical layout of the warehouse, use the **Bin Ranking** sorting method to organize the work by bin locations.

   > [!NOTE]
-  > Lines will be sorted by selected criteria in ascending order.
-If you sort by document, first sorting will be done by document type based on the **Warehouse Activity Source Document** enum.
-If you sort by ship-to, first sorting will be done by Desctination Type based on **Warehouse Destination Type** enum.
+  > Lines are sorted in ascending order by the selected criteria.
+If you sort by document, sorting is done first by document type based on the **Warehouse Activity Source Document** field.
+If you sort by ship-to, sorting is done first by destination type based on the **Warehouse Destination Type** field.

 4. After you pick and place the items in the production, assembly or job area or bin, choose the **Register Pick** action.